DigitalPublishingToolkit/TOD50/md/16TerrorizedArt.md

 iconoclasm.[^6] When speaking about the Planalto Riots, we should also not forget that one of the many nicknames of the former president of Brazil, Jair Bolsonaro, is 'the enemy of modernity'.
-Therefore, it hardly came as a surprise when his followers attacked the P*raça dos Três Poderes* (The Three Powers Square), which the urban planner Lúcio Costa designed together with Niemeyer in the late 1950s as the core of the modern aesthetic and political order that Brasilia was meant to
+Therefore, it hardly came as a surprise when his followers attacked the *Praça dos Três Poderes* (The Three Powers Square), which the urban planner Lúcio Costa designed together with Niemeyer in the late 1950s as the core of the modern aesthetic and political order that Brasilia was meant to